Summer School

 What You Will Learn

-Summer School focuses on leadership, mindfulness and design thinking, enabling students to become aware of themselves and others, to identify and solve problems individually and with a team, and to gain the inner strength necessary to overcome various real-world challenges.
+Summer School focuses on leadership, enabling students to become aware of themselves and others, to identify and solve problems individually and with a team, and to gain the inner strength necessary to overcome various real-world challenges.
 Students become more globally-minded as they develop the skills and confidence needed to become change-makers who can make a positive impact for the greater good.

 Inquiry & Awareness